 In February 2012, Hannah was one of 56 Syria hawks to sign a joint FDD-Foreign Policy Initiative letter to President Obama calling on the administration to provide arms and other assistance to the opposition Free Syria Army.

-Hannah has also weighed in with generally neoconservative positions on other foreign policy issues in the Middle East.
-In a post for National Review Online, he criticized President Obama's timetable for withdrawal from Afghanistan as "a more or less complete dissing of the recommendation of [Obama's] field commander" and likened the president's call for "nation building at home" to George McGovern's "Come home America."
+In a post for National Review Online, Hannah criticized President Obama's timetable for withdrawal from Afghanistan as "a more or less complete dissing of the recommendation of [Obama's] field commander" and likened the president's call for "nation building at home" to George McGovern's "Come home America."
 "No matter how it was gussied up," Hannah wrote, "the American people knew weakness and retreat when they saw it.
 Will the gambit fare any better 40 years later?"

 In the George W. Bush Administration

 Hannah served as assistant for national security affairs to Vice President Dick Cheney during the second George W. Bush administration.
 Prior to this appointment, Hannah was part of the vice president's national security staff for more than four years, where he played a role in corralling intelligence used by the Bush administration to justify its 2003 invasion of Iraq.
 He previously served in the State Department's Office of Arms Control and International Security, under Undersecretary John Bolton.